-The Fuzzy Lookup Transformation in SSIS is used to replace the wrongly typed words with correct words.
-Unlike Lookup Transformation, Fuzzy Lookup transformation uses fuzzy matching to find one or more close matches in the reference table and replace the source data with reference data.
+The Fuzzy Lookup Transformation in SSIS is used to replace the wrongly typed words with the correct words.
+Unlike Lookup, the Fuzzy Lookup transformation in SSIS uses fuzzy matching to find one or more close matches in the reference table and replace the source data with reference data.

-- Fuzzy Lookup Transformation only use OLE DB Connection Manager to establish connection with the Reference table
+- It only uses OLE DB Connection Manager to establish a connection with the Reference table.

-- This transformation uses Reference table to compare wrong word in source data with the correct word in the reference table.
+- This transformation uses the Reference table to compare the wrong word in source data with the correct word in the reference table.

-- This transformation allows us to use only DT_WSTR and DT_STR Data type column for Fuzzy Matching.
+- Reporting Service allows us to use only DT_WSTR and DT_STR Data type columns for Fuzzy lookup Matching.

 - This transformation creates temporary tables and indexes in the SQL Server database at runtime.